| Installing

 (PDA) uses Compact Flash cards, and a Sony Vaio notebook computer

 uses it own Memory Stick cards.
+You

 could spend a long time transferring files from the devices to